vm8181/Weather-Forecasting-DE-BI/Dashboard/README.md

 ## 🤝 Contributing

 Contributions are welcome!
 If you’d like to improve the dashboard or extend features (e.g., multi-city comparison, alerts, historical weather trends), feel free to fork the repo and create a pull request.

----

-This project is licensed under the **MIT License** – you’re free to use, modify, and distribute with attribution.